RegionOrebroLan-Lab/.NET-ReportingServices-Extensions/ReadMe.md

 # .NET-ReportingServices-Extensions

+## Important
+Remember the FederationCookie branch when you move this repository.
+First checkin the FederationCookie branch in the new repository and branch it to FederationCookie branch in the new repository.
+Then checkin this master-branch to the master-branch in the new repository.
+Just so you save the code you have so far with decrypt/encrypt FedAuth cookie (that does not work).

 To be able to build this solution you have to create a NuGet-package with [**NuGet Package Explorer**](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer).
 Do the following:
 1. Create the directory **C:\Data\NuGet-packages**
 2. Install **Microsoft SQL Server 2017 Reporting Services** on some machine and copy the following files to some local directory: